 Are you planning your trip to Japan?
-If you travel to Japan for the first time, you may have difficulties with language barriers as not many Japanese can speak English.
+If you travel to Japan for the first time, you may have language barriers as not many Japanese can speak English.
 However, fear not.

 Here are some essential Japanese phrases and words to help you with greetings, ordering at restaurants, shopping, counting, and getting around.

 Greetings in Japanese

 One of the main things that I love about Japanese culture is their communication.
 The basic “Hello” in Japanese is “Konichiwa.”

 Here are other Japanese phrases that you can use when greeting:

 - Good afternoon: Konichiwa (こんにちは).
 It can also be used when greeting the first meeting, regardless of the time of day, similar to Hello.

 - What’s your name?: Namae wa?